-ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts and his gang," and she therefore makes no further response to the allegations in this paragraph incorporating that term.
-This Defendant denies the remaining allegations contained in paragraph 58.
+ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts and his gang," and he therefore makes no further response to the allegations in this paragraph incorporating that term.
+This Defendant denies the remaining allegations as phrased in paragraph 58.